-28 The nonconforming situation regulations apply only to those nonconforming situations which 29 were allowed when the situation was established or which were approved through a land use 30 review.
+The nonconforming situation regulations apply only to those nonconforming situations which 28 29 were allowed when the situation was established or which were approved through a land use 30 review.
 Additionally, they must have been maintained over time.
-These situations have legal 31 nonconforming status.
-Nonconforming situations which were not allowed when established or 32 have not been maintained over time have no legal right to continue and must be removed.
-33 Ownership.
+These situations have legal nonconforming status.
+Nonconforming situations which were not allowed when established or 31 have not been maintained over time have no legal right to continue and must be removed.
+32 Ownership.
 The status of a nonconforming situation is not affected by changes in ownership.
-34 35 Change to a conforming situation.
+33 34 35 Change to a conforming situation.
 A nonconforming situation may be changed to a conforming 36 situation by right.
 Once a conforming situation occupies the site, the nonconforming rights are 37 lost and a nonconforming situation may not be re-established.
 38 39 Change to conditional use.
-A nonconforming use may change to a conditional use if approved 40 through a conditional use review.
-Once an approved conditional use occupies the site, the 41 nonconforming rights are lost and a nonconforming use may not be re-established.
-42 43 Maintenance.
+A nonconforming use may change to a conditional use if approved through a conditional use review.
+Once an approved conditional use occupies the site, the 40 nonconforming rights are lost and a nonconforming use may not be re-established.
+41 42 43 Maintenance.
 Normal maintenance and repair of nonconforming situations is allowed.
-44 45 Nonconforming Uses 46 47 Continued operation.
+44 Nonconforming Uses 45 46 47 Continued operation.
 Nonconforming uses may continue to operate.
-Changes in operations, 48 such as changes in ownership, hours of operation and the addition or subtraction of permissible 49 accessory uses, are allowed.
-Nonconforming uses in residential zones may not extend their 50 hours of operation into the period between 11pm to 6am.
-51 52 Change of use in the same use category.
-A change to a different use in the same use category, 53 such as a change from one type of Sales and Pontal Coods.
-Marchandise or Equipment use to 54 such as a change from one type of Sales and Rental Goods, Merchandise or Equipment use to • another type of Sales and Rental Goods, Merchandise or Equipment use, is allowed by right, 55
+Changes in operations, 48 such as changes in ownership, hours of operation and the addition or subtraction of permissible accessory uses, are allowed.
+Nonconforming uses in residential zones may not extend their 49 hours of operation into the period between 11pm to 6am.
+50 51 52 Change of use in the same use category.
+A change to a different use in the same use category, such as a change from one type of Sales and Rental Goods, Merchandise or Equipment use to 53 54 another type of Sales and Rental Goods, Merchandise or Equipment use, is allowed by right, provided that the use complies with associated district-specific, dimensional, and development 55 56 and design standards such as setbacks, parking, landscaping, etc. Page 2 of 12

-For changes of use within the same use category, which do not comply with associated districtspecific, dimensional, and development and design standards such as setbacks, parking, landscaping, etc. or the director determines that an increase in off-site impacts can reasonably be anticipated, the change may be allowed through a nonconforming situation review.
+For changes of use within the same use category, which do not comply with associated district-specific, dimensional, and development and design standards such as setbacks, parking, landscaping, etc. or the director determines that an increase in off-site impacts can reasonably be anticipated, the change may be allowed through a nonconforming situation review.